sushma-sri/flask-cms-webapp/WRITEUP.md

 *I would choose an App Service

 # Azure Pricing
--*Azure Pricing for App Service is generally less than the Pricing for VM's.
+- Azure Pricing for App Service is generally less than the Pricing for VM's.
--*App Services cost less than VMs do
+- App Services cost less than VMs do

 # Scalability
 -*Scale limit is generally less for the App Services compared to VM's.